IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

    docker exec -it db2server bash
    ```

    Use the previous command to open a bash shell inside the container.
-This allows you to perform general troubleshooting and inspect the file system directly.
+This lets you perform general troubleshooting and inspect the file system directly.

 ## Create Instance button changes to Update Instance after Db2 instance creation